masa-finance/subnet-42/README.vpn.md

    - Log in to your Twitter accounts
    - Generate authentication cookies
-   - Save them to the `cookies` directory in your project
+   - Save them to the `cookies/` directory in your project

 3. **Verify Cookie Generation**: